ananas-block/arkworks-groth16-blst-verification/README.md

 #ark_groth16 on bls12 381 proof verification with blst

-This is a proof of concept on how to use blst to verify arkworks groth16 proofs on bls12 381.
+This is a proof of concept on how to use [blst](https://github.com/supranational/blst) to verify arkworks groth16 proofs on bls12 381.

-The filecoin team has created a wrapper library around blst which is simpler to use https://github.com/filecoin-project/blstrs.
+The filecoin team has created [blstrs](https://github.com/filecoin-project/blstrs) a rust wrapper library around blst rust bindings which is simpler to use.

 ##blst functions and datatypes used in onchain part
 - blst_p1_mult